illuzor/Play-Button-For-Pocket-Casts/README.md

 Chrome Extension

 Simple play/pause button for Pocket Casts.
 This button allows to pause or resume current podcasts independently of current tab or current window.
-For correct extension work make sure that the Pocket Casts tab is open and podcast is started (player is displayed on bottom of page).
+If Pocket Casts site is not open, it will be open by click on the extension icon.

 ![pc_screenshot.png](http://download.illuzor.com/images/github/pc_screenshot.png)